bconf-lang/bconf/SPEC.md

 ## Numbers

 Numbers can be integers or floats.
 Negative numbers are prefixed with `-` and positive numbers can be prefixed with `+`.
 If there is no prefix, the number is positive by default.
-Leading zeros are not allowed (e.g., `07` is invalid).
+Leading zeros are not allowed (eg. `07` is invalid).

 ```bconf
 int1 = 42